gbv/libsites/README.md

 The source code of libsites is managed in a public git repository at
 <https://github.com/gbv/libsites>.
 Please report bugs and feature request at
 <https://github.com/gbv/libsites/issues>!

-The Changelog is located in file `debian/changelog`.

-Development guidelines are given in file `CONTRIBUTING.md`.